-217. In Jarnail Singh and others vs. Lachhmi Narain Gupta and others, 2018(10) SCC 396, the prayer to refer the Constitution Bench judgment in M.Nagaraj (supra) was rejected by the Constitution Bench relying on the law as laid down in Keshav Mills' case.
-In paragraph 9 following has been laid down:
+- 217. In Jarnail Singh and others vs. Lachhmi Narain Gupta and others, 2018(10) SCC 396, the prayer to refer the Constitution Bench judgment in M.Nagaraj (supra) was rejected by the Constitution Bench relying on the law as laid down in Keshav Mills' case.
+In paragraph 9 following has been laid down: - "9.

-"9.
 Since we are asked to revisit a unanimous Constitution Bench judgment, it is important to bear in mind the admonition of the Constitution Bench judgment in Keshav Mills [Keshav Mills Co.
 Ltd. v.
-CIT, (1965) 2 SCR 908 : AIR 1965 SC 1636] .
-This Court said: (SCR pp. 921-22 : AIR p.
-1644, para 23)

-"23. ...
-[I]n reviewing and revising earlier decision [Ed.: its The is to New Jehangir Vakil reference Mills Ltd. v.
-CIT, AIR 1959 SC 1177 and Petlad Turkey Red Dve Works Co.
+CIT, (1965) 2 SCR 908: AIR 1965 SC 1636].
+This Court said: (SCR pp. 921-22: AIR p.
+1644, para 23) - ...
+[I]n reviewing and revising earlier decision [Ed.: its The is to New Jehangir Vakil reference Ltd. v.
+CIT, AIR 1959 SC and Petlad Turkev Red Dve Works Co.
 1963 Ltd. v.
-CIT, Supp (1) SCR 871, this Court should ask itself whether in the interests of the public good or for any other valid and compulsive reasons, it necessarv that the earlier is decision should be revised.
-When this Court decides questions of law, its 141, decisions are, under Article all binding on courts within the territory of India, and so, it must be the constant endeavour and concern of this Court to introduce and maintain an element of certainty and continuity in interpretation of law in the the country.
-Frequent exercise bv this Court of its power to review its ground earlier decisions on the that the view pressed before it later appears to the Court to be more incidentally reasonable, may tend to law uncertain and introduce make confusion which must be consistently avoided.
-That is not to say that if on subsequent occasion, the Court is а satisfied that its earlier decision was clearly erroneous, it should hesitate correct the error; but to before а previous decision is pronounced to be plainly erroneous, the Court must be satisfied with fair of а amount amongst its unanimity members that а revision of the said view is fullv justified.
-It is not possible or desirable, and in any case it would be inexpedient to lay down any principles which should govern the approach of the Court in dealing with the question of reviewing and revising its earlier decisions.
-It would always depend upon several relevant considerations: - What is the nature of the infirmity or error review which a plea for а and on revision of the earlier view is based? earlier 0n the occasion, did some patent aspects of the question remain unnoticed, or was the attention of the drawn to any relevant Court not and material statutory provision, or was any previous decision of this Court bearing on the point not noticed?
-IS such plea fairlv the Court hearing unanimous that there is such an error in the earlier view?
+CIT, Supp (1) SCR 871, this Court should ask itself whether in the interests of the public good or for any other valid and compulsive reasons, it necessary that the earlier is decision should be revised.
+When this Court decides questions of law, its 141, decisions are, under Article all binding on courts within territory of India, and so, it must be the constant endeavour and concern this Court to introduce and maintain an element of certainty and continuity in interpretation of law in country.
+Frequent exercise bν this Court of its power to review its ground earlier decisions on the the view pressed before it later appears to the Court to be more incidentally reasonable, may tend law uncertain and introduce make confusion which must be consistently avoided.
+That is not to say that if on subsequent occasion, the Court satisfied that its earlier decision was clearly erroneous, it should hesitate correct the error; but before previous decision is pronounced to plainly erroneous, the Court must satisfied with fair of a amount amongst its unanimity members revision of the said view is fullv justified. Ιt is not possible desirable, and in any case it would be inexpedient to lay down any principles which should govern the approach of the Court in dealing with the question of reviewing and revising its earlier decisions.
+It would always depend upon several relevant considerations: - What is the nature of the infirmity or error review which a plea for a on revision of the earlier view is based? earlier the occasion, did patent aspects of the question remain unnoticed, or was the attention of the drawn to any relevant Court not and material statutory provision, or was any previous decision of this Court bearing on the point not noticed? such plea Court hearing unanimous that there is such an error in the earlier view?
 What would be the impact of the error on the general administration of law public or on good?
-Has the earlier decision been followed on subsequent occasions either by this Court or by the High Courts?
+Has the earlier decision followed on subsequent occasions either by this Court or by the High Courts?
 And, would the reversal of the earlier decision lead to public inconvenience, hardship or mischief?
-These and other considerations relevant must be carefully borne in mind whenever this Court is called upon to exercise its jurisdiction to review and revise its earlier decisions.
-These considerations become still more significant when the earlier decision happens to be а unanimous decision of a Bench of five learned Judges of this Court."
+These and other considerations relevant must carefully borne in mind whenever this Court is called upon to exercise its jurisdiction to review and revise its earlier decisions.
+These considerations become still more significant when the earlier decision happens to be unanimous decision of a Bench of five learned Judges of this Court."